mukul-rathi/old-personal-website/_posts/2018-09-01-OverfitAndRegularisation.md

 $$ \frac{\lambda}{2m}  \sum_w \sum_i w_i^2$$

 Having large weights means that a small change in the input causes a large change in output when multiplied by the weights.
 By adding a penalty term, we ensure the weights are small, so the model's output is not as sensitive to a small change in the input.

+In the equations above, $$\lambda$$ is a hyperparameter, used to control to rate of regularisation and thus the tradeoff between bias and variance.
+If it is too large, then regularisation is too strong and the model will underfit.
+If it is too small, then the model will continue to overfit.

 ## Data augmentation